Cray-HPE/docs-csm/install/csm-install/README.md

 See [Prepare Management Nodes](../re-installation.md), and then come back and proceed to the [Pre-Installation](#pre-installation) guide.

-These steps walk the user through properly setting up a Cray supercomputer for an installation.
+These steps walk the user through properly setting up an HPE Cray supercomputer for an installation.

 See [Pre-installation](../pre-installation.md).